thibaultyou/prompt-library/README.md

 </div>

-> 🚧 **Project Under Development** - Evolving project, expect changes.
-Feedback welcome!

-**Prompt Library** is your personal collection of AI agent prompts that transforms the way you interact with AI models.
-Store, organize, and execute sophisticated prompts through an intuitive CLI - supporting both Claude (Anthropic) and GPT (OpenAI) models.
+> 🚧 **Work in Progress**
+> This tool was recently refactored to use NestJS.
+Interactive menus are generally functional, but non-interactive commands need more testing and may be unstable.
+Comprehensive tests are still in progress.
+Use with caution and feel free to report any issues!
+---

+**Prompt Library CLI** is your personal, local-first toolkit for managing and executing sophisticated AI prompts.
+Store, organize, version control, and run prompts for **Claude (Anthropic)** and **GPT (OpenAI)** models directly from your terminal.

+Treat AI prompts as **reusable mini-applications** that transform AI models into specialized agents.

 ## 📚 Table of Contents